Kenzouh/kenzo-cafe/README.md

 30. src = is a conventional location for the original raw code that needs processing by the build tools.
 It is where the development-related files that require a build process to become production-ready are kept.

 31. img = is a folder containing the images used in this project.

+32. package-lock.json = is a lockfile that records the exact version of every installed dependency and sub-dependency in a Node.js project.